-- Landscaping with native plants and leaving grass clippings on your yard can help you reduce your outdoor watering. - On average, the Houston-Galveston area receives more than 50 inches of rain per year, so monitor the weather and only water to supplement rainfall. - Installing water-saving appliances, like low-flow showerheads and kitchen faucet aerators, can add up to significant savings both in your wallet and for the river or aquifer supplying your city with water. - Contact your municipal water supplier and ask about its water conservation program.
-If it doesn't have one, encourage the supplier to create one, and ask your neighbors to do the same. - Learn to conserve water at your home or business.
+- Landscaping with native plants and leaving grass clippings on your yard can help you reduce your outdoor watering. - On average, the Houston-Galveston area receives more than 50 inches of rain per year, so monitor the weather and only water to supplement rainfall. - Installing water-saving appliances, like low-flow showerheads and kitchen faucet aerators, can add up to significant savings both in your wallet and for the river or aquifer supplying your city with water. - Visit the Texas Water Conservation Score Card to see what municipal water suppliers in your city are doing to save water and to sign a petition urging them to prioritize water conservation programs in your community. - Learn to conserve water at your home or business. - Join the Galveston Bay Water Brigade.
+Enter your pledge to conserve water at home and/or work and become a Water Brigade Member!